Significant Other (album): Music and lyrics

 Significant Other has been described as a nu metal and rap metal album.
-An early version of "I'm Broke" was recorded for Three Dollar Bill, Yall$, but was left off the album because of how different the song sounded from the rest of that album's material.
+An early version of "I'm Broke" was recorded for Three Dollar Bill, Yall, but was left off the record because of how different the song sounded from the rest of that album's material.
 The melody for "Trust?" originated from a melody played in rough form in early 1998, during the Ladies Night in Cambodia tour.
-In response to claims that the lyrics of Three Dollar Bill, Yall$ were misogynistic, Fred Durst, member of Limp Bizkit, toned down his lyrical content on this album, which he described as being more lyrically mature.
+In response to claims that the lyrics of Three Dollar Bill, Yall were misogynistic, frontman and vocalist Fred Durst toned down his lyrical content on this album, which he described as being more lyrically mature.
 Durst's breakup with his girlfriend inspired the songs "Nookie" and "Re-Arranged".

 Significant Other is Borland's first attempt at using a 7-string guitar, which was inspired by Korn.
 He was officially endorsed by Ibanez and owned several rare models to record the album including the RG7 CST.
 He also used a customized Ibanez Musician MC150PW to fit only four strings, creating a baritone guitar to record "Nookie."
-Sometime in 2000, Borland ended his endorsement with Ibanez and reverted back to using 6-string guitars when recording the next album Chocolate Starfish and the Hot Dog Flavored Water.
+Sometime in 2000, Borland ended his endorsement with Ibanez and reverted to using 6-string guitars when recording the next album Chocolate Starfish and the Hot Dog Flavored Water.